-This 3-month period also constrains our conclusions of acceptability to people early in recovery.
-It is possible that acceptability ratings will vary depending on where someone is in their recovery.
-This may also be amplified when we consider potential benefits.
-For example, someone who has achieved long-term stability in their recovery could find the costs of personal sensing (e.g., data sharing, high effort demands) do not outweigh the benefits (e.g., daily reflection on sobriety, potential for increased lapse risk awareness).
-It is important for future studies to extend study length and incorporate other facets of acceptability (e.g., benefits) to account for these possible effects.
-In an ongoing study of people with opioid use disorder we are requesting participants use various active and passive personal sensing methods for one year [14].
-Additionally, future research could compare acceptability ratings for personal sensing methods between people with and without a substance use disorder.
+This 3-month period also constrains our conclusions regarding the acceptability to people early in recovery.
+It is possible that acceptability ratings will vary depending on where someone is in their recovery phase.
+This may also be amplified when potential benefits are considered.
+For example, someone who has achieved long-term stability in their recovery could find that the costs of personal sensing (eg, data sharing and high effort demands) do not outweigh the benefits (eg, daily reflection on sobriety and potential for increased lapse risk awareness).
+It is important for future studies to extend study length and incorporate other facets of acceptability (eg, benefits) to account for these possible effects.
+In an ongoing study of people with opioid use disorder, we requested that participants use various active and passive personal sensing methods for 1 year [14].
+In addition, future research could compare acceptability ratings for personal sensing methods between people with and without a substance use disorder.

-Future studies should also look into the nuances of behavioral measures of acceptability.
-Our study was limited in the conclusions we could draw about adherence to our passive personal sensing measures.
-All of our participants (154/154, 100%) provided some geolocation and cellular communications data and all but one of our participants (153/154, 99.4%) provided text message content data.
-However, we cannot know if and how frequently participants were choosing to selectively delete text messages or turn their geolocation off.
-Additionally, we have limited information on the reasons for participant discontinuation prior to enrollment.
-Only one participant did not consent to participate at the time of screening.
-However, the attrition between screening and enrollment could reflect some reservations about the personal sensing methods and study as a whole.
-That being said we do not believe our attrition rates between these two visits to be unusually high for our target sample (i.e., people early in recovery from alcohol use disorder).
+Future studies should also examine the nuances of behavioral measures of acceptability.
+Our study was limited in the conclusions we could draw about adherence to passive personal sensing measures.
+All our research participants (154/154, 100%) provided some geolocation and cellular communications data and all but one of our research participants (153/154, 99.4%) provided SMS text message content data.
+However, we cannot know if and how frequently participants were choosing to selectively delete SMS text messages or turn their geolocation off.
+In addition, we have limited information on the reasons for participant discontinuation before enrollment.
+Only 1 participant did not consent to participate at the time of screening.
+However, the attrition between screening and enrollment could reflect some reservations about the personal sensing methods and the study as a whole.
+That said, we do not believe our attrition rates between these 2 visits to be unusually high for our target sample (ie, people early in recovery from AUD).

-Our self-report acceptability questions were created in-house.
-Therefore, our results should be interpreted in light of our specific questions and setting.
-For example, we ask participants if they would be willing to use a personal sensing method for 1 year to help with their recovery.
-This could imply there would be clinical benefit to using the method for 1 year and may factor into their judgment of acceptability.
-These questions have also not been previously used in other research settings.
-While we attempted to minimize social desirability effects and encourage feedback (e.g., de-identified self-report surveys submitted through online survey platform) it is possible that these effects are built into our results.
+Our self-report acceptability questions were developed in house.
+Therefore, our results should be interpreted in light of our specific questions and settings.
+For example, we asked participants if they would be willing to use a personal sensing method for 1 year to help with their recovery.
+This could imply that there would be a clinical benefit to using the method for 1 year and may factor in their judgment of acceptability.
+These questions have not been previously used in other research settings.
+While we attempted to minimize social desirability effects and encourage feedback (eg, deidentified self-report surveys submitted through a web-basedsurvey platform), it is possible that these effects are built into our results.
+Nonetheless, it should also be acknowledged that the study conclusions are based on both these self-report measures and behavioral indices.